carldgosselin/stock-analyzer/README.md

 ### Run

-Most of the ipynb (iPython notebook) files can be viewed from within github
+Most of the ipynb (iPython notebook) files can be viewed from within github <br>
+At the command prompt: jupyter notebook <br>
+To execute blocks of code in jupyter notebook: shift + enter

 ### Datasets